anstropleuton/anstropleuton/README.md

 - **Nirovan**: A whole company, a business, comprised of two entities: Nirovan Corporation and Nirovan Organization with different goals.
 Maybe this one is doable.

 ### 📬 Contact
-I am throwing this here because I think this readme will be quite long.

 The best way to contact me currently is from Discord: Just DM me **@anstropleuton**.

 For a more formal methods, contact me `anstro.pleuton@gmail.com` or `anstro.pleuton@proton.me`.